Unearthing Ancient History in Tuscany

 Map excavation sites

-To help record the layout the excavations and where objects have been uncovered, you will help draw features of the site.
+To help record the layout, excavations and where objects have been uncovered, you will help draw features of the site.

 Record, analyze, and preserve artifacts